msteffan/fundamentals/05_chapter/02_lesson.md

   }
 ```

-As you can see, the first line begins with the word `function nameOfMyFunction`, where `nameOfMyFunction` is how we'd like to refer to that function.
+As you can see, the first line begins with the word `function` followed by `nameOfMyFunction`, which is how we'd like to refer to that function later.

-> ** NOTE ** You may have noticed we capitalize names in JS using the **CamelCase** style.
-That's because we can't use spaces in a program unless we're separating different keywords in a program (the `var` declaration and the name of the variable, for example).
-To make it easier to read a name like `nameofmyfunction`, capitalize the first letter of each word (except the first letter which must be lower case for a function in JS), resulting in `nameOfMyFunction` (see the resemblance to a three-humped camel?).

 Next, we write a lists of the input values we'd like to use, enclosed in parentheses and separtated by commas.
 These values are called **parameters** of the function.
 Above, we only used one parameter `x`.